Putting Ulcerative Colitis Into Remission

 Gut microbiota contains trillions of bacteria that change continually with lifestyle factors such as food and drink we have, stress, what we breathe, medication, health conditions, and so on.

-Pairing this ulcerative colitis nutrition protocol with an anti-inflammatory lifestyle will help you turn this all around.
+Pairing this ulcerative colitis nutrition protocol with an anti-inflammatory lifestyle will help you turn this around.
 I assure you!
 It frees up a lot of thinking time.

-When you have any inflammatory condition with flare-ups, you are continually thinking about food and flare-ups: what food will not create a flare-up, or how hungry you are, or trying to work out what was in something that caused a flare-up, how to navigate a day without one, and so on.
-It truly is exhausting all around.
+What food will not create a flare-up, or how hungry you are, or trying to work out what was in something that caused a flare-up, how to navigate a day without one, and so on.

 Check out what others say on the Testimonials page.
 There are also video testimonials in most of the chronic inflammatory conditions under the Conditions tab.